-Many determinants for some G20 nations are “largely supportive” in the context of credibility, the report said.
-Among these nations are the EU and its individual G20 member of France, Germany, Italy and the UK, along with South Korea
+The report said many determinants for some G20 nations are “largely supportive” in the context of credibility.
+Among these nations are the EU and its individual G20 members of France, Germany, Italy, and the UK, along with South Korea

-Indicators from many other nations are “moderately supportive” for credibility, but “display a significant weakness in one determinant.”
-Included in this set of nations are Australia, Brazil, Japan, Mexico, Russia, Turkey, South Africa and the United States.
+Indicators from many other nations are “moderately supportive” of the credibility of the INDCs but “display a significant weakness in one determinant.”
+This set of countries includes Australia, Brazil, Japan, Mexico, Russia, Turkey, South Africa, and the United States.

-Still other nations, including Argentina, Canada, China, India, Indonesia and Saudi Arabia have need for “significantly increasing credibility across most determinants.”
+Still, other nations, including Argentina, Canada, China, India, Indonesia, and Saudi Arabia, need to “significantly increase credibility across most determinants.”

 The road beyond Paris

-The Paris Agreement was a milestone for international cooperation for climate action.
-The submitted INDCs are an important first step, but this report shows that these climate pledges must now move beyond aspiration into real, credible action.
+The Paris Agreement was a milestone for international cooperation in climate action.
+The submitted INDCs are an essential first step, but this report shows that these climate pledges must move beyond aspiration into real, credible action.